 Cold Air Intake

 Cold air intakes get recommended a lot.
 That’s because they’re easy to install and actually deliver the promised results.
-Essentially, cold air intakes move your engine’s air intake away from the engine itself.
+Essentially, a cold air intake moves the stock intake away from the engine itself.
 That, combined with some heat shielding, allows the cold air intake to pull in cooler air.
 Cool air is more oxygen-dense, and thus able to produce more power in the engine.

 As an added bonus, there’s no denying that a cold air intake looks way cooler than the factory air intake.
 A little underhood dress up is never a bad thing, especially when it’s improving power as well.

 Your engine isn’t just responsible for creating driving power.
 It also has to spin the alternator to charge the battery and operate the power steering pump and water pump.
 It’s able to do all of these things thanks to accessory pulleys.

 Unfortunately, this kind of engine-multitasking does reduce your usable horsepower.
 You can’t simply disconnect the accessory pulleys without causing some serious problems.
 What you can do is change your engine’s priorities.

 Underdrive pulleys allow you to prioritize the crankshaft over your accessories.
 By making the crankshaft pulley smaller, you ensure that it spins more for each accessory pulley turn.
 This reduces each accessory’s parasitic effect.
 Some underdrive pulley kits combine larger accessory pulleys and a smaller crankshaft pulley for more benefit.